Discover the Causes of Thinning Hair and Foods to Help Prevent It

 This is a wild shrub that grows flowers and fruits.
 The oil of its seeds is used for cosmetic products.

 For hair loss, you can add rosehips to your diet and massage your scalp with its oil.

-Increasing your consumption of foods such as eggs, nuts, seeds, and soy, all of which contributes to increased resistance of the hair.
+Increasing your consumption of foods such as eggs, nuts, seeds, and soy, will contribute to an increased resistance of your hair.

-As you can see, combating thinning hair isn’t an impossible task.
-If you improve your eating habits and beauty habits, in about six months you’ll start to see your hair grow healthier and stronger.
+As you can see, fighting the causes of thinning hair isn’t an impossible task.
+If you improve your eating habits and beauty habits, in about six months you’ll start to see your hair grows healthier and stronger.

 Imagine main courtesy of © wikiHow.comIt might interest you...